 The life and times of Tupac Shakur and Biggie Smalls have been endlessly chronicled in films, series, podcasts, books and articles, a testament to their iconic, almost deiform status in hip-hop culture.
 For many years, it was easy to look upon the mounting literature with a cynical eye; there was something tawdry about the idea of fourth-estate profiteers raking over these men’s lives, a sense that every last nickel and dime was being extracted from fans desperate to learn something, anything, new about the artists to whom they were so fiercely devoted.

 Undoubtedly, the last decade has produced better work than the one that immediately followed the rappers’ deaths.
 And there’s a good reason for that.
-The main one relates to a $400 million wrongful death lawsuit filed by Biggie’s mother, Voletta Wallace, in the mid 00s, a suit that turned the screws on the LAPD and forced them to finally solve the 1997 murder.
-A federal taskforce was hastily assembled, with the subsequent investigation not only unearthing crucial information related to the hit on Biggie – but also the hit on Tupac.
+The main one relates to a $400 million wrongful death lawsuit filed by Biggie’s mother, Voletta Wallace, in the mid 00s, a suit that turned the screws on the LAPD and put pressure on them to finally solve the 1997 murder.
+A federal taskforce was hastily assembled, with the subsequent investigation not only unearthing new information related to the hit on Biggie – but also the hit on Tupac.

 The Untold Story of the Biggie & Tupac Investigations

-The decorated detective who spearheaded the taskforce was Greg Kading, and his self-published memoir about the investigation appeared in September 2011 on the 15-year anniversary of Tupac’s murder.
-Entitled Murder Rap: The Untold Story of the Biggie Smalls & Tupac Shakur Murder Investigations, the book was, unlike many self-published ventures, well-written and captivating, a step up from literature that preceded it, such as Cathy Scott’s The Murder of Biggie Smalls (2000) and Randall Sullivan’s LAbyrinth (2003).
-To this day, it remains the definitive account of the protracted police investigation into the slayings.
+The detective who spearheaded the taskforce was Greg Kading, and his self-published memoir about the investigation appeared in September 2011 on the 15-year anniversary of Tupac’s murder.
+Entitled Murder Rap: The Untold Story of the Biggie Smalls & Tupac Shakur Murder Investigations, the book was, unlike many self-published ventures, well-written and captivating, a step up from literature that preceded it, such as Cathy Scott’s tawdry The Murder of Biggie Smalls (2000).
+To some, it’s the definitive account of the protracted police investigation into the slayings.

-Between Murder Rap, Unsolved and Compton Street Legend, a 2019 memoir by Southside Crip gang member Keffe D – who was involved in the Tupac drive-by – we now have a pretty clear idea about what happened on those fateful nights in Vegas and LA.
-Cases once shrouded in mystery are, for all intents and purposes, solved, even if – as per the Netflix show’s title – they’re yet to yield any convictions.
+Between Murder Rap, Unsolved and Compton Street Legend, a 2019 memoir by Southside Crip gang member Keffe D – who was involved in the Tupac drive-by – we now have a clearer idea about what happened on at least one of those fateful nights.
+Cases once shrouded in mystery are, to varying extents, demystified, even if – as per the Netflix show’s title – they’re yet to yield any convictions.
 To this trinity of sources, we should probably add VladTV, a YouTube channel that has covered both cases in forensic detail, interviewing, among others, Kading, Keffe D and even the First Responder at the scene of Tupac’s shooting, who revealed that the rapper’s last words – through bloodied lips – were “Fuck you!”